 Public Health Fact Sheet #603: Faecal release incidents- public pool response strategies.
 July 31 2019

 Each Australian State and Territory has its own Standards and Guidelines for how pool operators should deal with this tricky situation.
 We have written our ‘Guide for Accidental Faecal Release in Public Swimming Pools & Aquatic Facilities’, following the South Australian Governments Standards, due to the location of our Head Office.
-We recommend you check and comply with the regulations in your area.
+We strongly recommend you check and comply with the regulations specific to your geographic location.

 Disclaimer: The information contained in this publication and website are intended as a guide only.
 All reasonable efforts have been made to ensure the information is accurate and up-to-date, however, pool operators should ensure they and their staff are familiar with the Standards and Guidelines that cover public pool operations in their own state/territory.
 Hydrilla Pty Ltd assumes no responsibility for any loss or damage (direct, indirect, consequential, or otherwise) which may result from the use of this guide.